algolia/docsearch/README.md

 - `npm run build:docs` will create the `./docs/documentation.md` file from the `README.md` file, to be displayed on the website.
 - `npm run build` will run all three previous commands
+- `npm run serve` will serve and watch the JavaScript and CSS files on [http://localhost:8080/](http://localhost:8080/).
+If port `8080` is already taken, it will choose an available port.
+Source files will also be available and watched in `./dist/`.

 ### Documentation website